Types of planned gifts

 Including a gift in your will is one of the easiest ways to plan a gift to the Alzheimer Society of B.C.
 We have prepared sample will wording for use by the lawyer or notary who drafts your will.
 If you plan to establish an endowment or to place any restrictions on your gift, please contact us before finalizing your will to ensure that the Society can accommodate your wishes.

-The Province of B.C. has declared April 8-14, 2018 as Make a Will Week occurs in April each year to encourage people to write a will or revise an existing will.
-According to a 2014 report for BC Notaries, just 55 per cent of British Columbians have a signed, legally valid, up-to-date will.
+Make a Will Week occurs in April each year in British Columbia to encourage people to write a will or revise an existing will.
+Studies show that just 55 per cent of British Columbians have a signed, legally valid, up-to-date will.
 A will ensures that the people and organizations you cherish most receive the benefit of your estate.
 Read more about the importance of having a valid will here.

 You can plan a generous gift and receive tax benefits in the future.
 For example, you can designate the Alzheimer Society of B.C. as a beneficiary on a policy you own.
 The Society will receive a future gift and your estate will receive a tax benefit

-Annuities allow mature donors to make a significant gift and still have enough income to live comfortably.
+Annuities allow mature donors to make significant gifts and still have enough income to live comfortably.
 They offer a rate of return higher than GICs and term deposits, without increased investment risk, and without the need to make ongoing investment decisions.

 If you find these advantages appealing and you are interested in making a donation to the Alzheimer Society of B.C., combining a charitable gift with an annuity might work well for you.

-For information about donating publicly traded securities, go to our Securities section.
+For information about donating publicly traded securities, go to our securities page.